-Alison is a member of the Columbus Metropolitan Club’s Programming Committee and the Ohio Lobbying Association.
-She also contributes to versatilephd.com, an online resource that helps advanced degree holders prepare for careers outside of academia.
+Alison is a member of the Leadership Ohio 2014 class, the Columbus Metropolitan Club’s Programming Committee and the Ohio Lobbying Association.
+She also volunteers with the Columbus chapter of VersatilePhD, a on- and offline resource that helps advanced degree holders prepare for careers outside of academia.
 Prior to joining GOPC, she worked in academic publishing.

 Raquel began her internship with the GOPC in early January of 2014.
 She completes varying tasks to which she is assigned, ranging from completing online research to sorting through the news clips for that day.
 Overall, she works to aid those around the office in any way that they may need assistance.

 Being born in Columbus, Raquel has lived in Ohio for all of her life.
 She is currently a senior at New Albany High School, and will be graduating in late May.
 She plans on majoring in international relations in college due to her passion for politics and how this works on a global scale.
 She is currently enrolled in the John Glenn High School Internship Program in which she attends a course at the John Glenn School of Public Service while interning at the GOPC.